Eliiijaaaaah/SFP-Assessment/README.md

 ### General Requirements
 - Webpage must **NOT** use a CSS framework such as Bootstrap, Foundation, etc.
-- Webpage must be responsive.
+- Webpage **must be responsive**.
 Its mobile look is up to you.
 - JavaScript will be used heavily.
-You may use either Vue, React, Angular, or vanilla JavaScript.
+You may use either Vue, React, Angular, jQuery or vanilla JavaScript.
 Vue.js is highly recommended as that is our choice of framework.

 ### API Use
 First, you must [login](https://www.themoviedb.org/login) or [create an account](https://www.themoviedb.org/account/signup) with TMDb.